 Plas Tan y Bwlch in Snowdonia

-2016 is the 300th anniversary of the birth of the greatest British landscape gardener, Lancelot 'Capability' Brown, and in celebration we have designed an eight day tour of his most famous gardens.
+2016 was the 300th anniversary of the birth of the greatest British landscape gardener, Lancelot 'Capability' Brown, and in celebration we designed an eight day tour of his most famous gardens.
 Please click here to find out more.

 Ireland is home to some of the world's most beautiful gardens.
 First planted in 1868, Mount Usher, for example, is one of Ireland’s greatest gardens and a world-class example of a so-called Robinsonian garden, with its relaxed, informal and natural layout.